voronaam/UncleK/README.md

 The goal is to provide a scalable alternative to Apache Kafka.

-## Curent status
+## Current status

-I am maintaining a [separate status page ](status.md), a changelog and a TODO list in one.
+I am maintaining a [separate status page](status.md), a changelog and a TODO list in one.

 ## Frequently Asked Questions